sebasmonia/apex7tkl_lisp/README.md

 ### text

 Up to three lines of text can be displayed.
 The screen fits 21 characters, your lines can be longer than that, the rest is sent to the keyboard but won't show.
-The line argumetns  are naturally separated by spaces, so surround your text in quotes or use \ to escape them as needed, for example: `apex7tkl text "line 1" line\ 2 Third-line-no-spaces`
+The line arguments are naturally separated by spaces, so surround your text in quotes or use \ to escape them as needed.
+With the mode to cl-argparse, the format of this command changed:
+`apex7tkl text -1 "line 1" -3 this\ is\ escaped\ too`
+Will print in the first and third line, leaving the second line blank.

 ### config